RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 1. [Assign the Redis Cloud application](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-assign-apps.htm) to the user.

+1. The user can now sign in to Redis Cloud with SAML SSO.

 To learn how to manage SAML user profiles, see your identity provider's documentation.

 ## Bind other accounts

-After you set up SAML SSO for one account, you can edit the SAML configuration to bind other accounts.
+After you set up SAML SSO for one account, you can edit the SAML configuration to bind other accounts where you are an account owner.
 This lets you use the same domain for SSO across multiple accounts.

 To bind other accounts to an existing SAML SSO configuration: